cgreysongaito/SpruceBudworm_Parasitoid_BalsamFir/README.md

 R script containing statistical analysis and figure creation for the manuscript *Coherent whole food web responses to outbreaking spruce budworm*.

-Data for this manuscript will be uploaded to Dryad prior to publication of this manuscript.
+If/when the manuscript is accepted, the data will be published publically on Dryad at https://doi.org/10.5061/dryad.d7k712j (data is presently available to journal editors and reviewers).